Jussie Smollett testifies at his trial: 'There was no hoax' - KESQ

 Associated Press

-CHICAGO (AP) — Former “Empire” actor Jussie Smollett has denied that he staged an anti-gay, racist attack on himself, testifying at his trial that “there was no hoax.”
-Smollett is facing charges that he lied to Chicago police about the January 2019 attack downtown Chicago.
-He is refuting testimony from two brothers who said last week Smollett, who is gay and Black, orchestrated the assault and paid them $3,500 to carry it out.
+CHICAGO (AP) — Former “Empire” actor Jussie Smollett has testified that claims he staged an anti-gay, racist attack on himself are “100% false.”
+Smollett took the stand Monday at his trial on charges that he lied to Chicago police about the January 2019 attack in downtown Chicago.
+He refuted testimony from two brothers who said last week that Smollett, who is gay and Black, orchestrated the assault and paid them $3,500 to carry it out.
 Smollett says the money was for meal plans and training because he wanted to get more toned.
-Asked by his attorney if he was planning a hoax, Smollett said no.
+Asked by his attorney if he planned a hoax, Smollett said “there was no hoax.”